c565659/MANUAL_AI_SYSTEM/DATABASE/Typography/Hierarchy_and_Paragraph_Styles.md

 A text frame shall still be tightly fitted according to the Illustrator production rules, but even a tightly fitted text-frame boundary shall not replace the visible glyphs as the spacing reference.

-If a Template File defines a distance such as `6 mm`, that value means:
+If a Template File defines a specific visual distance in millimeters, that value means:

 `visible text edge → visible text edge`